davidetaibi/Microservices_Project_List/README.md

 ## How To Reference this Dataset

+This is the extended version of the [Microservice Dataset V1](https://github.com/clowee/MicroserviceDataset/blob/master/README.md).

+Please cite as Microservice Dataset, Extended Version [1]"

+[1] Mohammad Imranur Rahman, Sebastiano Panichella, Davide Taibi.
+A curated Dataset of Microservices-Based Systems.
+Joint Proceedings of the Summer School on Software Maintenance and Evolution.
+Tampere, 2019
 Rahman, Mohammad Imranur  and Panichella, Sebastiano and  Taibi, Davide.
 "A curated Dataset of Microservices-Based Systems" Joint Proceedings of the Inforte Summer School on Software Maintenance and Evolution.
 CEUR-WS, vol. 2520, pp.1-9.
 Tampere, Finland.
 2019

 ```@inProceedings{Rahman2019ACD,